SUI-Components/sui/packages/sui-react-router/README.md

 ## Components

 ### `<Router>`
-Primary component of @s-ui/react-router.
-It keeps your UI and the URL in sync.
+Primary component of `@s-ui/react-router`.
+It keeps your UI and the URL in sync and provides your application with the needed React context.

 #### Props
 ##### `children` (required)